benhur07b/ms-thesis-spatial-analysis-shooting-philippine-basketball/manuscript/manuscript.md

 | Cansino   |           |           |           |           |           |           |           |
 +-----------+-----------+-----------+-----------+-----------+-----------+-----------+-----------+

-Table 4.2

-Conventional shooting statistics of top 3 players with the most field goal attempts per team  for UAAP Season 81

 Note: Data includes the UP-UE game without a shot chart/spatial data.
-Check the glossary for the meaning of the statistics.
+Check the glossary (Appendix 1) for the definition of the statistics.

 An interesting thing to note in Table 4.2 is the distribution of field goals by the top three players with the most number of attempts per